Billed

 Looking at numbers from a survey we conducted, we observed a general dissatisfaction with splitting the bill in group dining settings.

-The respondents' ideal bill splitting process is:
+Respondent's ideal bill splitting process

 1) One person puts their card down